SharadaSrinivasan/1WCwebsite/content/authors/admin/_index.md

 1 World Connected has been supported by  American Tower, AT&T, Cellular Operators Association of India, Comcast, Disney, Facebook, GSMA, Intel, ICANN, Internet Society, ITI, Microsoft, and Verizon.

-[Collaborations with International Organizations]

-[Data Use Policy]
+1 World Connected collaborates with several international organizations and participates in working groups pertaining to connectivity and development.
+[Collaborations with International Organizations](/docs/collabs.md)